 6. Check on the kind of food you eat

-A lot of what you take in the name of ‘energy giving food’ is out of a crash.
-It is likely that when you are exercising and reducing on your food portions that you will crave for some of these foods.
-For example, that chocolate or soda which give a quick boost to energy.
+A lot of what you take in the name of ‘energy giving food is out of a crash.
+It is likely that when you are exercising and reducing the food portions that you will crave for some of these foods.
+For example, chocolate or soda which give a quick boost to energy.
 Some of the sweeteners in these foods are hardly broken down hence increasing the weight.

 7. Take time eating

 Don’t rush while eating.
 The brain needs ample time to understand when the stomach is full.
 If food is consumed in a hurry, there is a likelihood that you will take more.
 Hence a lot will have to be stored, and this counter plays your effort to keep a healthy lifestyle.
 Your body needs a particular portion of food at any given time.
 That can only be achieved by taking time while eating.

 8. Avoid Starch and sugary foods at all costs

 The body needs a certain amount of energy-giving foods- sugar and starch.
 Almost every food that is consumed has some content of these and therefore taking sugary/starchy foods will lead to a high production of insulin which is associated with lifestyle diseases like diabetes and High blood pressure.
 Sugar and starchy foods are associated with less satisfaction, and therefore one craves for more.
 Therefore avoid these as much as possible.